 Real Estate Finance and Investment

-The Professional Certificate in Real Estate Finance and Investment credential is issued to students who successfully complete five 6-week courses (either in-person or online).
+The Professional Certificate in Real Estate Finance and Investment credential is issued to students who successfully complete five 6-week courses.

 Real Estate Financial Analysis I REFI-0010